Welcome! We're so glad you're thinking about bringing your students to the Getty Center.

 Q: What if I want to guide my students through the galleries myself?

-Students, accompanied by chaperones, are encouraged to explore the galleries on their own after their guided tour.
+Students, accompanied by chaperones, are encouraged to explore the galleries after their guided tour.
 This is an ideal time for customized lessons assigned by the teacher, or for teacher-led exploration.
-We offer several activities covering many topics that can be used during the self-exploration portion of your visit: Self-Exploration Visit Activities
+We also encourage you to use our Self-Exploration Visit Activities

 Q: Will clipboards and pencils be available for my visit?